-Last, a significant number of the CDBG public infrastructure and facilities improvement projects carried over from prior years have been completed.
-CD will continue to work with staff at the local jurisdictions to ensure projects are planned in eligible areas, competitively bid, regulations are adhered to (i.e. Section 3 and Davis-Bacon), and contracts are awarded so CDBG and CDBG-R funds are expended in a timely manner.
+CDBG funds set aside in 10/11 for public infrastructure and facility improvements projects have been allocated and projects are either completed or work is underway.
+CD will continue to work with staff at the local jurisdictions to ensure projects are planned in eligible areas, competitively bid, federal regulations such as Davis-Bacon and Section 3are adhered to by general contractors and subcontractors, and contracts are awarded so CDBG funds are expended in a timely manner.